SmartGD: A GAN-Based Graph Drawing Framework for Diverse Aesthetic Goals: Introduction

-Recently, thanks to a significant advance in deep learning techniques, several methods are proposed to generate straight-line graph drawing\cite{deep-drawing,deepgd,kwon-ma-2020,dnn}.
-From the initial studies conducted by the few existing deep learning-based layout methods, it becomes evident that the deep learning approach, by its nature, has several advantages over the traditional approaches.
-First of all, while training a deep learning model can be time-consuming, once trained, applying the trained model to a new graph can be computationally more efficient than traditional layout methods.
+Recently, thanks to the significant advances in deep learning techniques, several methods have shown success in generating straight-line graph drawing\cite{deep-drawing,deepgd,kwon-ma-2020,dnn}.
+From the initial studies that use deep learning-based methods for producing graph layouts, it becomes evident that the deep learning approach, by its nature, has several advantages \minorrevise{over traditional approaches.} First of all, while training a deep learning model can be time-consuming, once trained, applying the trained model to a new graph can be computationally more efficient than the traditional layout methods.
 Specifically, the graph layouts can be generated with just a single forward pass over the model, while many traditional methods\cite{neato,Bekos-xangle,sgd2,kamada_kawai_1989} are iterative algorithms that may require a large number of iterations.
-Secondly, the deep learning approaches are data-driven, such that they can reach any type of goal given the training data, even if the goal cannot be mathematically defined.
-Therefore, they can accomplish some tasks in graph drawing which have not been addressed by the traditional approaches.
-For example, Kwon et al.~\cite{kwon-ma-2020} propose a generative model to learn a latent space for smooth transitions between existing layouts.
-Because of these advantages, deep learning for graph drawing is a direction that has the potential to bring about major quality and performance improvements, similar to what has been seen in other applications such as Natural Language Processing\cite{attention} and Computer Vision\cite{cv-survey}.
-In the existing literature, there is only one deep learning layout method, called DeepGD, which attempts to optimize graph layouts toward different aesthetic goals.
-DeepGD trains a Graph Neural Network to generate layouts such that the loss function composed of aesthetic criteria can be minimized.
-However, their limitation is that the aesthetic criteria to be optimized must be differentiable, otherwise, it cannot serve as the loss function for DeepGD.
-Furthermore, DeepGD cannot optimize the graph layouts toward an aesthetic goal that cannot be described mathematically.
+Secondly, \minorrevise{the deep learning approaches} are data-driven, which makes it possible for them to achieve a variety of goals as long as proper training data are available, even for tasks in graph drawing that have not been addressed before by traditional approaches.
+For example, Kwon et al.~\cite{kwon-ma-2020} \minorrevise{proposed} a generative model to learn a latent space for smooth transitions between existing layouts.
+Lastly, the deep learning approaches learn to draw graphs \minorrevise{based on general knowledge} extracted from a large collection of graphs, while \minorrevise{most traditional graph drawing approaches} consider only \minorrevise{a specific instance of a graph.} Hence, the deep learning approaches employ more general strategies to circumvent \minorrevise{local minima when optimizing} graph layouts.
+Because of these advantages, deep learning for graph drawing is a direction that has the potential to bring about major quality and performance improvements, similar to what has been seen in other applications such as Natural Language Processing and Computer Vision.
+In the existing literature, there is only one deep learning layout method focusing on optimizing graph layouts toward different aesthetic goals, called DeepGD, which generates layouts by minimizing a loss function that is composed of multiple aesthetic criteria.
+However, the limitation of DeepGD is that the aesthetic criteria to be optimized must be differentiable.
+To date, \minorrevise{the development of deep learning approaches that can work for both differentiable and non-differentiable criteria is still an under-explored area.}